LSSTDESC/qp/docs/user_guide/cookbook/datamanipulation.md

 ```

-## Normalizing an `Ensemble`
+## Normalizing an Ensemble

-If you have an `Ensemble` and want to ensure it's normalized, you can use the {py:meth}`qp.Ensemble.norm` method.
-This method will only work for interpolation, irregular interpolation, and histogram `Ensembles`.
+If you have an Ensemble and want to ensure it's normalized, you can use the {py:meth}`qp.Ensemble.norm` method.
+This method will only work for interpolation, irregular interpolation, and histogram Ensembles.

-Let's say you created an `Ensemble` without normalizing, but now you've changed your mind and want it normalized:
+Let's say you created an Ensemble without normalizing, but now you've changed your mind and want it normalized:

 ```{doctest}